Wine-loving termites can cause havoc

 Okay, so maybe termites as wine connoisseurs is a stretch - it’s not so much the wine that sends termites into fits of ecstasy when they stumble on a wine barrel in your backyard; instead it’s the moist, warm wine-soaked wood, and high cellulose content that makes what you thought was a clever garden feature into a highly-attractive termite food source.

 Living in the Coonawarra wine region means we see this kind of termite activity almost daily.
 The amount of times we’ve come across active infestations in wine barrel garden features is crazy!

 It’s estimated two in every three homes in Australia will suffer a termite infestation at some time, and the costs involved in repairing termite ridden properties can reach the thousands.
-In some cases, damage to the property can be so severe that the homeowner can been faced with repair costs totaling over $100,000.
-In severe cases, demolition is required – and termite damage is not covered by standard home insurance policies!.
+In some cases, damage to the property can be so severe that the homeowner can be faced with repair costs totalling over $100,000.
+In severe cases, demolition is required – and termite damage is not covered by standard home insurance policies!

 Governments and building authorities recommend homeowners have a professional termite inspection at least once a year.
 So, if it’s been a while since your last termite inspection or if you want us to make sure termites aren’t having a party in your wine barrels, call to arrange your comprehensive termite inspection today.